 For a sturdier base, wrap the floral wire a few times and kind of wrap and bend it all together.
 If you have a thinner wirer you’ll definitely want to do this!

-2. Cut sprigs of the baby’s breath with about a two inch stem.
+2. Cut sprigs of the baby’s breath with a stem of about 2 inches.

-3. Cut a bunch of two inch strips of floral tape.
+3. Cut a bunch of 2-inch strips of floral tape.

-Likewise, if you’re doing giant, full flowers you’ll likely need less flowers and less tape.
+Likewise, if you’re doing giant, full flowers you’ll likely need fewer flowers and less tape.